justinpombrio/solvomatic/README.md

 - `Sum`: some variables sum to a constant.
 - `Prod`: some variables multiply to a constant.
 The variables must be non-negative!
-- `Bag`: the values of some variables are a permutation of a fixed sequence.
+- `Permutation`: the values of some variables are a permutation of a fixed sequence.
 For example, Sudoku has the bag constraint that the first row is a permutation of `1..=9`.
 - `Seq`: the values of some variables in order are present in a list of allowed